Instead of 9 and 10, we're going to start with Rand Paul 2728.

 And they said two things to me that were interesting.

-One is if there were a Republican who could explain this as you have, everybody we know would vote for him.
+One is, if there were a Republican who could explain this as you have, everybody we know would vote for him.

 All of our friends would vote for him.

-Now they happen to believe that gay marriage is the most important thing around.
+Now, they happen to believe that gay marriage is the most important thing around.

-They've been well, their friends do.
+Well, their friends do.

-Their friends think that's the only thing that by the way, that demographic of um 18, you know, college freshman, high school freshman, college freshman, on up to the late 20s, it has become for many of those people the most important thing going.
+And by the way, that demographic of 18, you know, college, freshman, high school, freshman, college, freshman, on up to the late 20s, it has become, for many of those people, the most important thing going.

-Gay rights and gay marriage, and it's all rooted in this belief that it's wonderful to love somebody.
+And it's all rooted in this belief that it's wonderful to love somebody.

 And if you really fall in love, it doesn't matter with who.